graphile/crystal/README.md

 [graphiql]: https://github.com/graphql/graphiql

 ### Token Based Authorization
-PostGraphQL let’s you use token based authentication with [JSON Web Tokens][jwt] (JWT) to secure your API.
+PostGraphQL lets you use token based authentication with [JSON Web Tokens][jwt] (JWT) to secure your API.
 It doesn’t make sense to redefine your authentication in the API layer, instead just put your authorization logic in the database schema!
 With an advanced [grants][grants] system and [row level security][row-level-security], authorization in PostgreSQL is more than enough for your needs.

 PostGraphQL follows the [PostgreSQL JSON Web Token Serialization Specification][pg-jwt-spec] for serializing JWTs to the database for your use in authorization.
 The `role` claim of your JWT will become your PostgreSQL role and all other claims can be found under the `jwt.claims` namespace (see [retrieving claims in PostgreSQL][retrieving-claims]).